Secure-Mobile-App-Development/weather-app/README.md

 npm install
 ```

-5. Create a `.env` file in the root directory and initialize two variables with the following names
+5. Create a `.env` file in the root directory and initialize a variable with the following name
 ```
 WEATHER_API_KEY="YOUR WEATHER STACK API KEY"
 // get the key from here https://weatherstack.com/login